alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 The greater the quality of a codebase, the less effect codebase size should have on time-to-release.

-"Codebase quality" is intentionally general, including everything from properly deployed architectural patterns and naming consistency, to performance and documentation.
+"Codebase quality" is intentionally vague, including everything from properly deployed architectural patterns and naming consistency, to performance and documentation.

 Good architecture and documentations allow codebases to grow in size without increasing in complexity.
 New features fit snugly into existing paradigms rather than being solved in an ad hoc “take it as it comes” manner that leads to gross interdependencies and spaghetti code.